JackBekket/Hellper/lib/localai/README_GENERATED.md

 ```

 ### External Data, Input Sources

-The package uses the following external data and input sources:

 1. Local AI model: The package assumes that a local AI model is available at the specified URL.
 2. Stable Diffusion model: The package uses the Stable Diffusion model for image generation.